scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}

-PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing and core beaconing.
+PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing ([](#intra-isd-beaconing)) and core beaconing ([](#inter-isd-beaconing)).
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store according to the AS's selection policy.
-This set SHOULD have a fixed size, the *best PCBs set size*.
+This set should have a fixed size, the *best PCBs set size*.

-The *best PCBs set size* SHOULD be:
+The *best PCBs set size* should be:

   - For intra-AS beaconing (i.e. propagating to children ASes): at most 50.
   - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
 Current practice is that each set of 5 is chosen among the PCBs received from each neighbor.

-Note that the PCBs set size should not be too low, in order to make sure that beaconing can discover a wide amount of paths.
+These values reflect a tradeoff between scalability —limited by the computational overhead of signature verification—and the amount of paths discovered.
+The PCBs set size should not be too low, to make sure that beaconing can discover a wide amount of paths.
+Further discussion on these trade-offs is provided in [](#scalability).
-Values above are RECOMMENDED maxima which represent a tradeoff between scalability and amount of paths discovered.
 In current practice the intra-ISD set size is typically 20.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store in order to determine the best set of PCBs.
-If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.
+If this is the case, an AS should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

-- The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.
+- The *propagation interval* should be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

 Note that to ensure establish quick connectivity, an AS MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is known to have succeeded within the last propagation interval:

 - because the corresponding RPC failed;
 - or because no beacon was available to propagate.

-The scalability implications of such parameters are further discussed in [](#scalability).

 ### Propagation of Selected PCBs {#path-segment-prop}